 The story was first published in Nash's Magazine, Pall Mall and Metropolitan Magazine in April 1917, and subsequently collected in A Diversity of Creatures (1917).
 It was later included in The Complete Stalky & Co.
 (1929).
 In the Sussex Edition it is collected in volume XVII with the other 'Stalky' stories, and not in volume IX with A Divertoity of Creatures.
 Similarly, in the Burwash Edition it is with the other 'Stalky' stories in volume XIV.

-See also an article by Dr T J Leary in the journal Greece & Rome (Vol. 55, No. 2, published by Cambridge University Press on behalf of The Classical Association) entitled "Kipling, Stalky, Regulus & Co.: A Reading of Horace Odes 3.5."
+See also "Kipling, Horace, and literary parenthood" by Harry Ricketts.
+Also an article by Dr T J Leary in the journal Greece & Rome (Vol. 55, No. 2, published by Cambridge University Press on behalf of The Classical Association) entitled "Kipling, Stalky, Regulus & Co.: A Reading of Horace Odes 3.5."